-Interns can expect to work with some clients who present in crisis or exhibit moderate or chronic suicidality or other risk factors.
+Interns can expect to work with some clients who are presenting in crisis or exhibit moderate or chronic suicidality or other risk factors.
 Risk is regularly assessed during each initial consultation, through crisis appointments offered daily during business hours, and as relevant, over the course of therapy.
 Clinicians provide empathic support and facilitate safety planning.
-Interns may also help clients access further assessment for voluntary or involuntary hospitalization by collaborating with personnel at Pullman Regional Hospital.
+Interns may also help clients access further assessment for voluntary or involuntary hospitalization by collaborating with personnel at Pullman Regional Hospital and other local inpatient facilities.
 After-hours crises are handled through a contracted crisis intervention service (Protocall), community resources, and the CAPS Director, so interns are not responsible for after-hours on call.
 Consultation with other clinicians and licensed providers is readily available for client crisis management.